Chapter 1:

 tap.

-Winter was her nemesis, the cold its cruelest weapon, and with it she was stabbed.
-It sent her shivering and curling and admitting defeat.
-Her heavy eyes—left of the tropic seas, right of the midnight sky—envied the rats cozied between shelves.
+Kimberlain had one nemesis: Winter.
+The cold was its cruelest hound, a beast that bit bones through skin.
+Shivering and curling and admitting defeat, her heavy eyes—left of the tropic seas, right of the midnight sky—envied the rats cozied between shelves.
 A nap with their fur sounded lovely… if not for Walter.
 If there was one thing to know about him, any one thing at all: you never make him mad.
-Mr. Citrus wouldn’t show it—he couldn’t—but she knew better.
+The mask couldn’t show it but she knew better.
 The thought alone pulled her to her feet.

 Training.
 Yay.